eloise-b/de-sar-sample-data/README.md

 To view either file, you will first need to [clone the repository](#cloning-the-repository) to get a copy of the files.

+We also have a collection of recorded videos that provide an overview of each iPython notebook.
+If you wish to view these videos, please contact DigitalEarthAntarctic@ga.gov.au to request access.

 ## Set up

 ### Cloning the repository